netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

         <div class="ansible-option-cell">

       State of the port rewrite while performing HTTPS redirect.
-If this parameter is set to ENABLED, and the URL from the server does not contain the standard port, the port is rewritten to the standard.
+If this parameter is set to \ :literal:`ENABLED`\ , and the URL from the server does not contain the standard port, the port is rewritten to the standard.

       .. rst-class:: ansible-option-line